RunestoneInteractive/runestoneinteractive.github.io/source/directives/parsons.rst

     You should also avoid the characters `` ` ``, ``,``, ``:``, and ``*``.

 content area
+    A content block is required for a parsons problem.
-    Place the question text after the arguments.
+    Place the question text after any directive options, if specified.

     Use ``-----`` to separate the question text from the code.
     The code should be specified in the correct order and indented properly.
     You can also group lines using ``=====`` as in the problem below.